 There is a place for you in agriculture and Nebraska FFA!
 Todayís agriculture education students will be the leaders and innovators of the futureóresponsible for ensuring a safe and stable food and fiber supply for the growing world.

 Nebraska FFA is dedicated to making a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.

-The Nebraska FFA Association is financially supported through the Nebraska Center for Student Leadership at the Nebraska Department of Education.
+The Nebraska FFA Association is financially supported through the Nebraska Center for Student Leadership and Extended Learning at the Nebraska Department of Education.
 Support for programs is partially provided through the Carl D. Perkins Career and Technical Education Act of 2006, administered through the Nebraska Department of Education.
 However, the contents do not necessarily represent the policy of the United States Department of Education, and you should not assume endorsement by the Federal Government.
 It is the policy of the Nebraska Department of Education not to discriminate on the basis of gender, disability, race, color, religion, marital status, age or national origin in its education programs, administration, policies, employment or other agency programs.